jimhall/jimhall.github.io/_posts/2020-09-01-virtualbox-remote-desktop-crazy-combo-with-cut-and-paste.md

   from the Apple App Store
 - Lauch the app
 - Click the "+" and choose Add a PC
-- Add a PC name (in my case the <IP address>:<service number> of the Windows 10 host:
+- Add a PC name (in my case the IP address:service number of the Windows 10 host:
   10.0.0.182).
 3389 is the default RDP client service number, so only the IP address is required.
 If you have multiple guests give them a unique service number and then enter 10.0.0.182:3390 for example)